odmsolutions/odmsolutions.github.io/index.md

 Although Python is Danny's main language, he has developed tools, apps and games in C++, C, ActionScript, Ruby, PHP and Perl - and is able to adapt to languages or tools as needed (at least those that have documentation).
 ODM's focus is on well designed, maintainable and clean code, with a view to portability given that some apps may need to be run on diverse technologies.

-# Contacting us

-The easiest way to contact ODM Solutions is to email <a href="mailto:danny@odmsolutions.co.uk">danny@odmsolutions.co.uk</a>.

 <div class="simplybusiness-insurance-badge" style="width:200px;min-width:200px;max-width:200px;margin:0;padding:0;float:none;-moz-osx-font-smoothing:grayscale;-webkit-font-smoothing:antialiased">
 <div style="margin:0;padding:0;border:0;background:none;padding:20px 0;background:#fff;border:1px solid #535353;border-radius:14px 14px 0 0">